Plant Profile Full Sun, Part Sun

 Warning if planting near water!

-If you’re planting the Obedient Plant in a wetland area, check with local authorities or your native plant society to ensure that it’s not considered an invasive species in your area.
+If you’re planting the obedient plant in a wetland area, check with local authorities or your native plant society to ensure that it’s not considered an invasive species in your area.
 In a wetland area, it can be almost impossible to stop the seeds from spreading throughout the water source and its banks.
 Its invasive status changes throughout the United States; a quick Google search for your county or state + “obedient plant” should get you the answer.

-Want to plant Obedient Plants and not worry about invasiveness?
+Want to plant obedient plants and not worry about invasiveness?

 Consider planting a cultivar:

-Obedient Plant cultivars
+Obedient plant cultivars

 Obedient Plant ‘Vivid’